leirolf/PAMELA-e-Portfolio/README.md

 # Pamela Floriel Dubria - E-Portfolio

 ## Overview
 This project is my personal ePortfolio showcasing my skills, expertise, and recent projects as a UI/UX designer and aspiring developer.
-It provides insights into my background, design philosophy, and recent accomplishments.
+It provides insights into my background, design philosophy, and notable accomplishments.

 ## Technologies Used
 - **HTML**